tuqire/text-stars/README.md

 # WEBGL Text Stars

-This project allows the user to type text and see the stars on the screen formulate them.
+This project allows the user to control stars using their keyboard.
 Built using `THREE.js`, and `GPGPU`.

 ## Run locally